tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 1. Image information --- Specify the image to examine, and click "Load Image" to load it into GUI.
 2. Range of pixel intensities --- Specify the lower and upper limits for display.

    The default values are the lowest and highest pixel intensities of the imported image.
-Adjust this range to visualize dim cell nuclei.
+Adjust this range to visualize the dim cell nuclei.

 3. Parameters for segmentation.